jmejia8/Metaheuristics.jl/paper/paper.md

 +============================+
 ```

-Note that `optimize(f, bounds, OPTIMIZER)` is used to approximate and optimal solution, where `OPTIMIZER` can be selected from the implemented metaheuristics (see **Table 1**).
+Note that `optimize(f, bounds, OPTIMIZER)` is used to approximate an optimal solution, where `OPTIMIZER` can be selected from the implemented metaheuristics (see **Table 1**).

-Finally, It is encouraged to read the  [documentation](https://jmejia8.github.io/Metaheuristics.jl/stable/) for more details, options and examples about the package.
+Finally, It is encouraged to read the  [documentation](https://jmejia8.github.io/Metaheuristics.jl/stable/) for more details, options, and examples about the package.